britsnj/enscraper/project_notes.md

 #220331
 - Worked on a section to process the database.
 - Steep learning curve with Pandas, trying to manipulate the csv files.
 Getting there slowly but surely
+#220402
+- Got the dataframe to cycle through all the columns and then add it to a single column, then drop the duplicates.
+- Save the new dataframe to a csv file.
+- Problem is, when I retrieve the dataframe and add to it again, it adds the data as a new column, and does not concatenate to the existing column.
+I need to look into this.
+- Also an issue with the encoding.
+Pandas not picking up UTF-08 encoding on the database csv.
+Need to change the save function in the gui file to encode to UTF-08 when saving to csv.
+Work for tomorrow.